AramCodes/hw/09-sorting-algorithms/02-bubble-sort-algorithm/readme.md

 ## What is Bubble Sort?

 The `Bubble sort` sorting algorithm is comparison-based.
-Each pair of adjacent elements are compared with eachother and the elements are swapped if they are not in order.
+Each pair of adjacent elements are compared with each other and the elements are swapped if they are not in order.
 This is repeated until the list is sorted.

 The algorithm gets its name from the way that smaller or larger elements "bubble" to the top of the list.
 Because it only uses comparisons to operate on elements, it is a `comparison sort`.
 Although the algorithm is simple, it is too slow and impractical for most problems even when compared to other sorting algorithms such as `insertion sort`.
 It can be practical if the input is usually in sort order but may occasionally have some out-of-order elements nearly in position.